OpenTechStrategies/csv2wiki/README.md

 Open source script to convert rows in a CSV file to pages in a wiki.

-Right now only [MediaWiki](https://mediawiki.org/) instances are supported, but it would not be too hard to extend this to support other wiki APIs.
-Currently requires Python 2.7; we may switch to Python 3.0 later.
+Right now only [MediaWiki](https://mediawiki.org/) is supported, but it would not be too hard to extend this to support other wiki APIs.
+Requires Python 3.
 Basic usage:

         $ csv2wiki -c CONFIG [OPTIONS] CSV